Laurel School District (Pennsylvania)

-Laurel School District is a diminutive, rural, public school district located in Lawrence County, Pennsylvania.
-The District encompasses approximately 66 square miles.
+Laurel School District is a small, rural, public school district that is located in Lawrence County, Pennsylvania.
+It encompasses approximately sixty-six square miles.

 Scott Township, Slippery Rock Township, and Hickory Township are within district boundaries.
 According to 2010 federal census data, it serves a resident population of 8,107.

+History and notable features

 In 2009, the district residents’ per capita income was $17,192, while the median family income was $46,306.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.

 Laurel School District operates one elementary school and a combined junior–senior high school.

 Extracurriculars

 The Laurel School District offers a wide variety of clubs, activities and an extensive sports program.